life-itself/community/content/learn/fundamental-wellbeing.md

 ---
-title: An Introduction to Dr. Jeffery Martin's Work on Fundamental Wellbeing
+title: "A Scientific Approach to Awakening and Fundamental Wellbeing: The Work of Dr. Jeffrey Martin"
-created: 2023-11-01
+created: 2023-04-21
 authors:
   - rufuspollock
-  - jefferymartin
-description: Fundamental Wellbeing is the the experience of persistent, higher states of conscious, also known as awakening, enlightenment and other terms.
+description: Fundamental Wellbeing is the experience of persistent, higher states of conscious, also known as awakening, enlightenment and other terms.
 This page is an introduction to the concept.
 image: /assets/images/fundamental-wellbeing-dr-jeffery-martin.jpg
 ---
- At Life Itself, we believe that cultivating being is one of the core tenants of creating a wiser, weller world.
-Greater spiritual enlightenment, leads to better wellbeing, greater compassion, and honed abilities to be connected to ourselves and others.

- While there are many terms for spiritual enlightenment, here we refer to the term Fundamental Wellbeing.
-In fact, this page is dedicated to Dr. Jeffery Martin's work, the man who coined the term and has spent over a decade researching how people reach Fundamental Wellbeing.

- By the end of this page you should have a solid understanding of Dr. Martin's work, the concepts of Fundamental Wellbeing and how to explore it further.
+Dr. Jeffery Martin is a researcher known for his work on Fundamental Wellbeing, which focuses on understanding and cultivating higher states of consciousness and well-being in individuals.
+He has conducted extensive studies exploring various altered states of consciousness, such as enlightenment, mystical experiences, and non-symbolic consciousness.

+Dr. Martin's research aims to identify common patterns and traits associated with these states, helping individuals achieve a more profound sense of wellbeing and fulfillment.
+He has developed specific training programs and techniques to guide people into these states.

+By studying individuals who have experienced Fundamental Wellbeing, Dr. Martin seeks to uncover the underlying neurological, psychological, and physiological mechanisms that contribute to these states.
+His work provides valuable insights into human consciousness and offers practical approaches for people to enhance their overall well-being and spiritual experiences.

+In this page we will cover:
+- The definition of Fundamental Wellbeing
+- The criteria of experiencing Fundamental Wellbeing
+- The map and locations of Fundamental Wellbeing
+- Protocols for experiencing Fundamental Wellbeing

 ## Interviews with Dr. Jeffery Martin

-Before we explore Fundamental Wellbeing throughout this page, begin by watching one of the most extensive interviews with Dr. Jeffery Martin on the web.
+The following interviews with Dr. Martin himself conducted in 2022 and 2023 provide an in-depth introduction to Martin's work on Fundamental Wellbeing.
+These are one of the most extensive interviews of Dr. Martin on the internet!

 Hosted by Life Itself Co-founder, Rufus Pollock, these interviews explore the many facets of Fundamental Wellbeing, Dr. Martins research and how this has informed his work developing tools and protocols for reaching Fundamental Wellbeing.